thomasmatlock/JavaScript-Understanding-the-Weird-Parts/notes.md

             - when b() or a function is called, it creates a new execution context, (create and execute
             - here, it would create a new execution context for b(), then inside B when it hits the invoke a() it will create another execution context for that, adding it to the stack.
             - then as each execution context completes, its withdraws from it, and removes it from the execution stack.
-            - you could also have 2 functions, a/b, call a below everything, and even though b is elsewhere in the code, it doesnt matter, it's already in the global execution context and ready to run
+            - you could also have 2 functions, a/b, call a below everything, and even though b is elsewhere in the code, it doesn't matter, it's already in the global execution context and ready to run
             - basically every time you invoke any function, its added to the execution stack, and only once it completes, it's "popped" off the stack and continues either to the next line of whatever parent context it started in, whether its the global, or another function that invoked, then that function resumes
     2.15, functions, context, and variable environments (big word alert)
         - variable environment === where the variable lives (global, local inside a function, etc)